 HACE (High Altitude Cerebral Edema)

 HACE stands for High Altitude Cerebral Edema.
-It is occur when fluid collect in the brain.
+It occurs when fluid collects in the brain.
 Typically HACE develops when symptoms and signs of AMS become worse and someone who suffers from HAPE may also develop HACE.

 The symptoms of HACE (swelling of the brain) usually start one to three days at a high altitude.
-They include extreme drowsiness, weakness, confusion, irritability, clumsiness, stumbling and have difficult in walking properly.
+They include extreme drowsiness, weakness, confusion, irritability, clumsiness, stumbling and have difficulty in walking properly.

-Note: Descent to lower altitudes may save those suffer from HACE.
+Note: Descent to lower altitudes may save those suffering from HACE.

 Symptoms and signs

 - Bad headache, which often feels worse on lying down and is not relieved by ibuprofen, paracetamol or aspirin